The Resources Selection Policy defines the criteria used by Library collection development staff in choosing Library resources and materials.

 B. POLICY STATEMENT

-Durham County Library offers the community print and non-print resources and materials consistent with the library’s mission to inform, inspire learning, cultivate understanding and excite the imagination.
+Durham County Library offers the community print and non-print resources and materials consistent with the library’s mission to encourage discovery, connect the community and lead in literacy.

 Selection of Resources